 The project description provides a major means by which an application is evaluated and ranked to compete with other applications for available assistance.
 The project description should be concise and complete and should address the activity for which Federal funds are being requested.
 Supporting documents should be included where they can present information clearly and succinctly.
 In preparing your project description, all information requested through each specific evaluation criteria should be provided.
 Awarding offices use this and other information in making their funding recommendations.
 It is important, therefore, that this information be included in the application.

-Applicants required to submit a full project description shall prepare the project description statement in accordance with the following instructions and the specified evaluation criteria.
+Applicants are required to submit a full project description and shall prepare the project description statement in accordance with the following instructions and the specified evaluation criteria.
 The instructions give a broad overview of what your project description should include while the evaluation criteria expands and clarifies more program-specific information that is needed.